monkrus/MerxNet/README.md

 "solidity.packageDefaultDependenciesDirectory": "node_modules",
 ```

-3. Create a constructor to pass in arguments into DetailedERC20.
+3. Create a constructor to pass in arguments into DetailedERC20.Update a `truffle-config.js` file with `solc....`

 4. Run `truffle compile`.
-Please check the required version of the Solidity compiler (**for all .sol files including imported libraries**) by running `truggle version`.
+Please check the required version of the Solidity compiler (**for all .sol files including imported libraries**) by running `truffle version`.
 If needed, run `npm uninstall -g truffle`and the `npm install -g truffle`

-5. Create deploy_token.js in migrations folder.
+5. Create 2_deploy_token.js in migrations folder.

 6. Run the blockchain emulator.
 Install `npm install ganache-cli` and run it `ganache-cli`.